Respiratory Syncytial Virus (RSV)

 Symptoms

 Symptoms begin four to six days after exposure and develop slowly over several days.
-People are usually contagious 10 days after symptoms begin.
+People are usually contagious for three to eight days and can be contagious before they have symptoms.
 Most people recover in one to two weeks.
-Symptoms, particularly cough, can persist for a few days to several weeks.
+Symptoms, particularly cough, can last for a few days to several weeks.

 Symptoms of RSV often include: